mdolidon/endlines/README.md

          endlines linux -k -r a_folder another_folder

 New in version 1.3 :
-- endline reports on the source files' conventions it found
+- Endlines reports on the original conventions it found
-- check mode allows you to perform a dry run
+- `check` mode allows you to perform a dry run

 Install
 -------